Antonio Añoveros Ataún: Early ecclesiastical career

 At some point Añoveros became vicedirector of a diocesan Pamplonese weekly La Verdad.
-It is not entirely clear when he ceased as a parish priest for St. Nicholas in Pamplona; during the war he was officially delegated to Delegación de frentes y hospitales, a branch of Falange catering for the wounded; no sooner than in 1939 Añoveros was nominated representative of the diocese to Casa del Consiliario de Madrid and in this capacity he made few trips abroad.
+It is not entirely clear when he ceased as a parish priest for St. Nicholas in Pamplona; during the war he was officially delegated to Delegación de frentes y hospitales, a branch of Falange catering for the wounded; no earlier than in 1939 Añoveros was nominated representative of the diocese to the Casa del Consiliario de Madrid and in this capacity he made few trips abroad.
 Afterwards he was appointed primer capellán and professor at Escuela Nacional de Mandos del Frente de Juventud, an institute designed to train the Falangist youth cadres.
 This assignment was terminated in 1942, when he assumed the Santa Maria parish in the central Navarrese town of Tafalla; he was also appointed director of the local Casa Sacerdotal Diocesana.
 He passed into the living memory of the local population as a young, ingenious and resolute priest, trying to serve the poor community the best; he continued at the post until 1950.

 In early 1950 Añoveros left Navarre for Andalusia; he was appointed canónigo de la catedral in Málaga.
 He rose also to Director Espiritual del Seminario Conciliar, rector of the local seminary, and performed some other minor duties.
 Working closely with the charismatic figure of the Málaga bishop Angel Herrera Oria, Añoveros grew to his right-hand and in 1952 was elevated to vicar-general of the diocese.
 In 1952, promoted by Herrera Oria (who also acted as his principal consecrator), Añoveros was nominated the Malaga Auxiliary Bishop; his titular see was Tabuda.
 In late 1954 he moved to Western Andalusia, nominated the Coadjutor Bishop of Cádiz and Ceuta.
-At the new post he remained influenced by the strong personality of the aging titular bishop of the province, Tomás Gutiérrez Díez.
+In this new post he remained influenced by the strong personality of the aging titular bishop of the province, Tomás Gutiérrez Díez.

-Himself coming from an accommodated family, Añoveros developed interest in social issues already when in the Pamplona seminary; he pursued it animating the local Acción Católica, first during the Republic and later during the Civil War.
+Himself coming from an accommodated family, Añoveros had already developed an interest in social issues when in the Pamplona seminary; he pursued it animating the local Acción Católica, first during the Republic and later during the Civil War.
 At both his Andalusian assignments he continued co-operation with Acción Católica as its local delegado episcopal, becoming also increasingly involved in charity as Delegado Diocesano de Caridad.
 He was noted as demonstrating utter interest in the poor, frequently visiting the city suburbs.
 At that time his relations with Spanish government seemed excellent: a former Carlist chaplain and mentor of Falangist youth cadres, in the early 1950s he was taking part in venerating ceremonies to honor Francisco Franco; a photograph of Añoveros friendly chatting with the Caudillo was splashed across front pages upon his assumption of the Cádiz post.